 Carl Goulet’s artist page on the Thunder Ridge Records website says that he “flies a little under the radar.”
 If you’re trying to dig up information about this guy on the internet, that’s putting it mildly (though in this day and age, it’s something that might be envied).
 The page also offers a spot-on analysis: “[his] songwriting follows in the footsteps of other honest, sometimes political and always heart-centric songwriters like David Mallet, Bruce Cockburn, and Gordon Lightfoot.”

-He’s been a player in and around these parts for ages, and put out a full-length in 2017 called Gazebo that Daily UV said “charms the listener with gentle melodies yet packs a punch with the depth of wisdom and love hidden inside.”
+A player in these parts for ages, The Daily UV said that his 2017 full-length, Gazebo, “charms the listener with gentle melodies yet packs a punch with the depth of wisdom and love hidden inside.”

 Door at 6:00 PM, music at 7:00 on Sunday, September 8 — a suggested donation of $5+ at the door.
 Seating is limited to 40, first-come first-served.